VallienneDiane/42-ft-irc/README.md

 	/disconnect

+## Start irc server:

+	./ircserv <port> <password>

+## Start irc client:

+	Weechat : /connect <server_name> -password=
+	or
+	in Term : nc -c <host> <port> (nc -c 127.0.0.1 <port>) PASS password
+				NICK nickname
+				USER username 0 * realName

+The Netcat (nc) command is a command-line utility for reading and writing data between two computer networks.

+## Handle strange situations in networking :

+Suspend a client :
+	Suspended a client with ^Z
+	Others client wrote messages
+	Do fg to continued client who was suspended
+	When client is live again, he should receive all messages send during his suspension

+Send a partial command :
+	Send partial command and ^D and continue the command Server should understand
+	Quit properly if ^C

+### Bonus

+## Bots
+Join all channels without a password and has to be invite in others channels.

+-> Fumier is a spam bot.
+-> CoolBot answer a word or sentence if receive one specific word or sentence.

+Start Bot(s) :

+		make bot
+		./bots/bin/coolBot <IP> <port> <password> <sentence to awake the bot> <sentence answered by the bot> ./bots/bin/fumierBot <IP> <port> <password>

 ## Send files using DCC

 The Direct Client-to-Client Protocol (DCC) has been the primary method of establishing connections directly between IRC clients for a long time now.
 Once established, DCC connections bypass the IRC network and servers, allowing for all sorts of data to be transferred between clients including files and direct chat sessions.